cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

 2. Add the type to the respective list in the `CostAndUsageTypes.ts` file
 3. Delete `estimates.cache.json` file and restart the application server
 4. Submit an issue or pull request with the update

+### Including Tags with Estimations

+We currently support tagging for AWS estimations, where each estimation result contains any tags associated with the usage details queried from AWS.
+These tags can be used to filter estimates via API parameters using the [MongoDB cache mode](https://www.cloudcarbonfootprint.org/docs/data-persistence-and-caching#filtering-estimates) (the parameters will only filter estimates that are already gathered and cached).

+_Note_: The AWS Cost and Usage Reporting (CUR) translates tags' names to names that are valid Athena column names.
+On top of this, it also adds a prefix to distinguish between user-created tags and AWS-internal tags.
+This isn't documented anywhere, but the behaviour appears to be that a tag such as 'SourceRepository' will be 'user:SourceRepository' in CUR, and 'resource_tags_user_source_repository' in Athena (AWS-internal tags will be prefixed with 'aws:' instead of 'user:' in CUR).

 ### Options for AWS Authentication